Transport in Guernsey: Ferries

-Guernsey's lifeline ferry operations are provided by French-firm Brittany Ferries, who handle both freight and passenger services from Poole and Portsmouth in England, Saint-Malo in France, as well as limited services to Jersey.
+Guernsey's lifeline ferry operations are provided by French firm Brittany Ferries, who handle both freight and passenger services from Poole and Portsmouth in England, Saint-Malo in France, as well as limited services to Jersey.
 This follows their majority takeover of Condor Ferries, who became the main operator in the UK following the closure of British Channel Island Ferries in 1994.
-Previously, Sealink (and its railway ferries predecessors) had been the main operators for many decades.
-An additional weekly inter-island sailing to Jersey is provided by DFDS Seaways, currently running on a trial basis from June to August 2025.
+Previously, Sealink (and its railway ferry predecessors) had been the main operators for many decades.

-An additional freight service is run by Channel Seaways, who operate out of Poole, providing sailings to Alderney, Guernsey and Jersey.